Why Do Red Eared Sliders Eat Their Poop?

 Even if you have pet turtles, you will see them dining on their poop because of this reason.
 Sometimes, red eared sliders do this so that they can digest some of the nutrients that they failed to ingest during the first time.
 Thus, they will digest their feces once or twice so that they can consume all of the nutrients from it.
 This practice happens commonly in the animal kingdom.

-The Benefits Of Eating Poop
+The Benefits Of Turtles Eating Their Own Poop

 We as humans might seem to be disgusted by this idea, but turtles, as well as other mammals, eat their poop, and it helps them to survive in harsh environments.
 In the wild, turtles need to survive as they may often struggle to locate food sources.